Tetrahedral & octahedral and other gaps

 7.356103172453456846229996699812179815034215504539741440855531+º (DEGREES)

-History: Aristotle had it wrong [2]; he claimed that he could perfectly tessellate the universe with tetrahedrons.
-[3] The mistake was not identified for over 1800 years.
-However, with five perfectly-shaped tetrahedrons, the imperfection is easily observed.
-That gap is a seminal.
+History: Sometimes referred to as Aristotle’s Gap [2] because Aristotle was wrong about tiling the universe with tetrahedrons.
+That mistake stood uncorrected until sometime in the 1400s.
+Yet, even today it is still a little-known gap.
+[3] With five perfectly-shaped tetrahedrons, the imperfection is easily observed.
+That gap is a key.
 Tetrahedrons have four vertices.
 Octahedrons have six.
 Five regular tetrahedrons have seven or eight vertices.
 Cubes have eight.
 This progression is important.

 The gap appears to be transcendental, non-repeating, and never-ending.